Ahmed Rushdi: Popularity and influence

 Many of his contemporaries compared his music with that of classically trained singers, although Rushdi never had any influences from any classical singer.
-He is famously known as Magician of voice and his popularity also turned traditional classical singers against him but did not affect his fame and his death is termed as irreparable loss to the industry.
+He is famously known as "Magician of Voice" and his popularity also turned traditional classical singers against him but did not affect his fame and his death is termed as an irreparable loss to the industry.

 Actor Waheed Murad declared Rushdi's song, "Bhooli hui hoon daastan", his favorite song.
-Music directors like M. Ashraf and Nisar Bazmi also hold centaury partnerships with Ahmed Rushdi and they have composed hundreds of songs for him.
+Music directors like M. Ashraf and Nisar Bazmi also hold century partnerships with Ahmed Rushdi as they composed hundreds of songs for him.
 According to complete songography, M. Ashraf composed 734 songs in 211 films for Rushdi but available figures indicate a composition of 132 songs in 100 films for him.
 The first film of this pair was Speran in 1961 and the last was Hero in 1983.

-In 2018, Ahmed Rushdi's impact forced Coke Studio Pakistan (season 11) to produce a remake of Rushdi's first South Asian pop song "Ko Ko Korina" in the voices of Momina Mustehsan and Ahad Raza Mir which raised nationwide hue and cry to the extent that Minister for Human Rights in Pakistan Shireen Mazari had to come out in media to term the remake as "horrendous" since the classic was widely believed to be destroyed by both singers.
+In 2018, Ahmed Rushdi's impact forced Coke Studio Pakistan (in season 11) to produce a remake of Rushdi's first South Asian pop song "Ko Ko Korina" in the voices of Momina Mustehsan and Ahad Raza Mir, which raised nationwide hue and cry to the extent that Minister for Human Rights in Pakistan Shireen Mazari had to come out in media to term the remake as "horrendous" since the classic was widely believed to be destroyed by both singers.

-Ahmed Rushdi influenced many singers in music industry including A Nayyar, Mujeeb Aalam, Naheed Niazi, Runa Laila and Bashir Ahmad (singer).
-He is included in those artists around the world who continue to be popular and enjoy a huge fan base even after their death.
+Ahmed Rushdi influenced many singers in the music industry including A. Nayyar, Mujeeb Aalam, Naheed Niazi, Runa Laila and Bashir Ahmad.
+He is included among those artists around the world who continue to be popular and enjoy a huge fan base even after their death.